-Porto Sant’Elpidio in the heart of Le Marches shoe industry with a narrow strip of beach, a number of good restaurants, children’s play areas and with a pine woodland a the northern end of the beach.
+Porto Sant’Elpidio in the heart of Le Marche's shoe industry with a narrow strip of beach, a number of good restaurants, children’s play areas and with a pine woodland at the northern end of the beach.

 Porto San Giorgio was once an ancient port and now a pleasant seaside resort with a thriving port.

 With a lovely sandy beach, some great seafood restaurants and regular summer art and fashion markets.

 Riviera del Palme

 The stretch from Pedaso heading south through Cupra Marittima, Grottamare and San Benedetto del Tronto is known as the Riviera del Palme and these beach resorts do seem to merge into one.